What to do in Hong Kong in 4 Days

 5) Visit Historic Temples

-You can find temples all over Hong Kong, and it is a great way to learn about the religious side of the area and show respect for the Hong Kong culture and traditions.
+You can find temples all over Hong Kong, and it is a great way to learn about the religious side of the area and show respect for the Hong Kong culture and traditions – definitely a place to visit in 4 days in Hong Kong.

 7) Visit Hong Kong´s Version of Times Square

-I did not see as much neon lights as in New York’s Times Square, but it was crowded like the New York version and there were plenty of shops and restaurants to discover
+I did not see as much neon lights as in New York’s Times Square, but the Hong Kong version of Times Square was still worth a visit – it was crowded like the New York version and there were plenty of shops and restaurants to discover.
+Another thing you have o do in Hong Kong.

 8) Relax in Parks in Hong Kong